Trams in Beijing: History of old trams

 During the Chinese Civil War, tram service diminished.
 Ridership had fallen to 60,000 to 70,000 per day.
 In March 1950, the tramline's ring route from Pinganli through Xisi, Xidan, Tiananmen, Dongdan and Dongsi was restored.
 An eighth route from Hongqiao to Tianqiao was added in 1955.
 By 1957, the tram service had 250 trams in operation, reaching an all-time high.
 Yet, trams by then were considered slow and noisy compared to other motor vehicles and was more expensive and cumbersome to expand service into newly developed areas of the city because they required the laying of track.
 City planners looked to trolleybuses, which do not need tracks and do not require diesel fuel to operate.
 In the 1950s, Chinese petroleum production was limited and trolleybuses like trams could be powered from electricity generated sources other than oil.

 On October 17, 1956, Beijing's first trolleybus made a successful trial run from Xisi to Fuchengmen.
 On February 26, 1957, the city's first trolleybus began commercial operation from Beichizi and Fuchengmen.
-On August 22, 1958, the Beijing People's Congress voted to replace tram service inside the old city with trolleybuses and regular buses by October 1959, in time for the 10th anniversary celebrations of the founding of the People's Republic.
+On August 22, 1958, the Beijing People's Congress voted to replace tram service inside the old city with trolleybuses and regular buses by October 1959, in time for the 10th anniversary celebrations of the founding of the People's Republic of China.
 On March 9, 1959, workers removed tram tracks and power lines between Xizhimen and Xidan and installed trolleybus lines.
 The next day, Trolleybus Line No. 5 began operation from Qianmen to Xidan, Xinjiekou and Xizhimen.
 Tram service from Qianmen to Dongdan, Beixinqiao and Dongzhimen was replaced by Bus No. 24.
 Tram service was rapidly phased out of the old city.
 On May 6, 1966, the last car on the tram line between Yongdingmen and Beijing Gymnasium ceased operations, ending tram service in the city until the Qianmen Avenue Street Car began running 42 years later.